Key features of the Dodl general investment account

 Are there any minimum or maximum amounts I can pay into my GIA?

-There’s no maximum amount you can pay into your GIA – one of its key features!
+There’s no maximum amount you can pay into your GIA – it's one of its key features!

 How can I pay into my GIA?

-You can make instant one-off payments anytime using Apple Pay, Google Pay or debit card payment.
-Or set up a monthly direct debit to add the same amount to your GIA, automatically, at the start of every month.
+You can make quick one-off payments to your GIA at any time in the Dodl app using Google/Apple Pay, debit card or an easy bank transfer.
+Or set up a direct debit to add cash, automatically, at the start of every month.
+You can edit or cancel your direct debit at any time in the app too.

 How do I transfer another GIA into my Dodl GIA?